analogdevicesinc/MaximAI_Documentation/Guides/MAX78000_Workflow_Guide.md

 ## Introduction

 This application note is intended to serve as a quick start guide that demonstrates the use of the Analog Devices MAX78000/MAX78002 AI toolchain.
-All information contained here appears in greater detail in the MaximIntegratedAI github repository training and synthesis README.md&#39;s at [https://github.com/MaximIntegratedAI](https://github.com/MaximIntegratedAI)
+All information contained here appears in greater detail in the analogdevicesinc github repository training and synthesis README.md&#39;s at [https://github.com/analogdevicesinc/ai8x-training](https://github.com//analogdevicesinc/ai8x-training)

 The documentation within the GitHub repositories should be considered authoritative, but this guide demonstrates a quick path from model to C code for the AI initiate.

 The process of developing AI applications for the MAX78000 begins with a dataset and a model.
-The training repository at [https://github.com/MaximIntegratedAI/ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training) contains many examples based on public datasets.
+The training repository at [https://github.com/analogdevicesinc/ai8x-training](https://github.com/analogdevicesinc/ai8x-training) contains many examples based on public datasets.

 With a dataset and model in-hand, training, network quantization, and evaluation occurs in an iterative fashion until satisfactory results are achieved.
 Then the quantized network and MAX78000-specific model are used to generate C code that loads the network weights and structure into the MAX78000 and executes inferences.